twitter/rezolus/docs/METRICS.md

   and also includes swap memory.
 * `memory/commit/limit` - total amount of memory, inb bytes, currently available to be allocated on the system based on the overcommit ratio
+* `memory/compact/daemon/free_scanned` - the number of pages kcompactd has
+  scanned to potentially free
+* `memory/compact/daemon/migrate_scanned` - the number of pages kcompactd has
+  scanned to potentially migrate
+* `memory/compact/daemon/wake` - the number of times kcompactd has woken
+* `memory/compact/fail` - the number of compactions which fail to free a hugepage
+* `memory/compact/free_scanned` - the number of pages scanned to potentially free
+* `memory/compact/isolated` - the number of pages isolated by compaction
+* `memory/compact/migrate_scanned` - the number of pages scanned to potentially migrate
+* `memory/compact/stall` - the number of times processes stall to run compaction
+* `memory/compact/success` - the number of compactions resulting in successfully freeing a hugepage
 * `memory/directmap/1G` - the amount of memory, in bytes, mapped into kernel address space with 1 GB page mappings.
 * `memory/directmap/2M` - the amount of memory, in bytes, mapped into kernel